SaikumarJonnalagadda/Climate_Change/README.md

 <br>

 ## ⭐ Note:
-### **If you find my GitHub repository useful, why not give it a star?
-It's like giving a little virtual high-five that makes my day!**
+### **If you've found my GitHub repository helpful, why not brighten my day with a star?
+It's a small gesture that means a lot and keeps the motivation flowing!**

 <br>